Megwilken/tweeter/README.md

 # Tweeter Project

-Tweeter is a simple, single-page Twitter clone.
+Tweeter is a one-page Twitter-like application that utilizes HTML, CSS, JS, jQuery, AJAX, Node and Express to create a user-friendly platform.
+Tweeter has been designed to be responsive and can be accessed seamlessly on either a Desktop, tablet, or mobile device.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express back-end skills.
+## Screenshots

 ## Getting Started